rmw362/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Incredible Pirates/cp3.md

  2)	[Chloropleth map of Chicago that displays the use of force and attributes of the demographics in the force reports of the district as well as hospitals in that district.](#Question-2)

 ## Question-1
-Starburst graph showing nested racial groups, use of force encounters, type of use of force, injuries sustained versus alleged. <br />
+Exapdning treemap, circle packing, and starburst graph showing nested racial groups, use of force encounters, type of use of force, injuries sustained versus alleged. <br />
 To use this graph simply click on the area of interest to see its components.
 You can zoom back out to the full picture by clicking outside of an area. <br />

 Our data was compiled by the following SQL queries. <br />

-Data for figure 1 generated as follows, code can be seen in CP 3 Code.sql:
+Data for figure 1 generated as follows, code can be seen in CP 3 Code.sql After these SQL commands were run the csv was convertred into a nested JSON as required to fit the D3 Notebook at https://jsonifyit.com/ :

      /*Creates table from trr_trr and trr_actionresponse to link trr with force_type */
      /* Then bins similar types of use of force */
-     /* Then splits into race-> Type of force -> Injury -> alleged injury DROP TABLE IF EXISTS weapon_plot2;
+     /* Then splits into race-> Type of force -> Injury -> alleged injury */ DROP TABLE IF EXISTS weapon_plot2;
      CREATE TEMP TABLE weapon_plot2 AS
          (